Danny Wolf: Professional career

-On June 25, Wolf was selected 27th overall by the Brooklyn Nets in the first round of the 2025 NBA draft.
+On June 25, 2025, Wolf was selected 27th overall by the Brooklyn Nets in the first round of the 2025 NBA draft.
 He was Yale's first first round selection since Tony Lavelli went 4th in the 1949 BAA draft and first draft pick since Miye Oni was the 58th overall selection in the 2019 NBA draft.
 He was one of five first round selection by the Nets in the 2025 draft.
 Wolf made his NBA debut on November 3 against the Minnesota Timberwolves.
-On November 7, he debuted for the Long Island Nets of the NBA G League with 15 points, 11 rebounds, 2 steals and 2 blocks in the team's season opener against the Capital City Go-Go.
+On November 7, he debuted for the Long Island Nets of the NBA G League with 15 points, 11 rebounds, two steals, and two blocks in the team's season opener against the Capital City Go-Go.
+In Wolf's fifth NBA game on November 29 against the Milwaukee Bucks, he posted a career high 22 points (including 5-9 on three point shots).
+He also had four rebounds, four assists, and a block.
+In his previous four performances, Wolf had totaled seven points, seven rebounds, and three assists.
+His expanded role was possible in the absence of Michael Porter Jr. Wolf earned a spot in the rotation with surprisingly versatile play.
+On January 11, he posted a career-high 10 rebounds and 11 points for his first career double-double in a start during a loss to the Memphis Grizzlies.
+On March 1, Wolf posted a career-high 23 points and 9 rebounds against the Cleveland Cavaliers.
+He made 57 total appearances (including 15 starts) for Brooklyn during his rookie season, averaging 8.9 points, 4.9 rebounds, and 2.2 assists.
+On April 3, Wolf was ruled out for the remainder of the season due to a left ankle sprain he suffered in a loss to the Sacramento Kings on March 22.